OliverDJ/fable-simple-counter-app/README.md

     |> Program.run
 ```
 *NOTE*:
-In the step regarding index.html I told you to remember the `id="app"`.
+In the step regarding index.html I told you to remember `id="app"`.
 This is where we need that id-string.
-The string `"app"` in `Program.withReactBatched "app"`must correspond with `id="app"` in index.html fot the program to work.
+The string `"app"` in `Program.withReactBatched "app"`must correspond with `id="app"` in the index.html file for the program to work.

 ## Run package managment installations